 Imagine you’re given a USB pen and you’re asked to “review the available footage”.
+The challenge is identifying which files are genuine CCTV video files.
 You open it, and that’s what you find.

 Now, let’s look at how you’d handle this situation in Amped Replay.
 You open the program and go to the Import tab.
 On the top left, you can click on a device letter.
-When you hover over one of them with the mouse, also the device name will appear.
+When you hover over one of these device letters with your mouse, the corresponding device name will appear.
+It helps you identify where your CCTV video files are stored.

 Just click on the device’s name and you’ll see the filtered list!
-Amped Replay compares all file extensions against a HUGE list of known standard and proprietary format extensions, and keep only supported files.
+Amped Replay ensures that only relevant CCTV video files are displayed by comparing all file extensions against a massive database of known standard and proprietary formats.
 There’s a checkbox on the top right allowing you to scan also all subfolders.

 You can change the filtering rule by clicking on the dropdown menu, at the top of the Files Selector panel: